pbmartins/MPEI/README.md

 # MPEI
-My solutions to MPEI of UA's Computer and Telematics Engeneering course.
+My solutions to MPEI of UA's Computer and Telematics Engineering course.